 Big Major Cay

 Big Major Cay (also known as Major Cay) is an uninhabited island in Exuma, Bahamas.
-The island is home to Pig Beach, a beach that is populated by a colony of feral pigs.
-It has become a tourist attraction in modern times.
+The island is home to Pig Beach, a beach populated by a colony of feral pigs, and it has become a tourist attraction in modern times.

-However the pigs arrived, and they are definitely worth visiting.
+However, the pigs arrive, and they are worth visiting.

 Like the rest of the Bahamas, Big Major Cay is warm year-round.
-You can expect a few occasional rain showers.
-The ocean temperature is perfect for swimming at any time of year.
+You can expect occasional rain showers, and the ocean temperature is perfect for swimming any time of year.

 - The highlight is, of course, the swimming pigs.
 However, there is other wildlife to see, such as Bahamian Rock Iguanas.

 - Take plenty of photos of the pigs!
-They range in size from little piglets up to the largest and oldest pig named “Big Momma”.
+They range in size from little piglets to the largest and oldest pig named “Big Momma.”

 - Explore the island.
 It is small enough to walk around in an hour or two.